London, late March 1848

 “What a lovely vase.”
 Jane rose and turned to the sideboard.

-“Thank you, Lady Jane,” Kate said, attempting to nod at her and pour smoothly at the same time.
+“Thank you, Lady Beaufort,” Kate said, attempting to nod at her and pour smoothly at the same time.
 “The colours are… enchanting, aren’t they.”

 “Well done,” Lady Gordon said quietly.

 “It was one of a pair,” Kate continued, “but the other was lost long ago.”
 I broke it, actually.

 Kate passed the latest cup and saucer across to Miss Nestor, who in stark contrast to the ladies wore her usual plain black pinafore and white muslin shirt.
 She had three cups of tea, and two plates of tarts and biscuits.

 “Ah, yes.”
 Kate took the tea back.
 “Miss Nestor, do you favour sugar with your tea?”